-The Contractor should restrict recruiting alien labours during construction.
+The Contractor should restrict recruiting Alien labourers.
 Labour will be hired where possible from the local community and the contractor will give priority to women when hiring.
 Worker Code of Conduct will be included as part of the employment contract - that establishes the workers' commitment in attitudes and behaviour preventing, combating, and responding Gender-Based Violence (GBV).
 During implementation, robust measures will be implemented to prevent sexual harassment/GBV including training of workforce and sanctions for non-compliance (e.g. termination).

-03. Public/ occupational health and safety Hazards, and on impacts on environment
+04. Public/ occupational health and safety Hazards, and on impacts on environment

 All measures in the Environment Management Plan (EMP) will be implemented in regard to management.
-Necessary COVID19 safety measures and protocols will be implemented as per the government, WHO, and WB interim guidelines on COVID-19 (Annex 5) by all construction workers.
-Training and awareness will reduce the direct exposure to minimize the risk.
+Necessary COVID19 safety measures and protocols will be implemented as per the government, WHO and World Bank interim guidelines on COVID-19 (Annex 6) by all construction workers.
+Training and awareness will reduce the direct exposure to minimise the risk.

-Table 2: Social Risks & Impacts
+Table 2: Social Risks & Impacts and Mitigation Measures

-Activities Land requirements Risk of exclusion of vulnerable groups Construction impacts Risks due to labour influx Risk of livelihood impacts Public/ occupational health and safety Hazards COVID19 risks Construction Activities Material transportation and storage Land owned by Department of Irrigation Yes Yes Yes Yes Vegetation clearing Land owned by Department of Irrigation Yes Yes Yes Yes Construction of building Land owned by Department of Irrigation Yes Yes Yes Yes Processing Activities Land owned by Department of Irrigation Yes Yes Yes Yes
+Activities Land requirements Risk of exclusion of vulnerable groups Construction impacts Risks due to labour influx Risk of livelihood impacts Public/ occupational health and safety Hazards COVID19 risks Risk of vulner Constru Risks due Risk of liv Public/ health and COV Beneficiary selection land owned by beneficiary Yes Construction and Pipe laying Activities Material transportation and storage Yes Yes Yes Yes Vegetation clearing land owned by Department of Irrigation Yes Yes Yes Yes Repairing of Pump House land owned by Department of Irrigation Yes Yes Yes Yes Fixing of pumps land owned by Department of Irrigation Yes Yes Yes Yes Excavation, and disposal of waste Yes Yes Yes Yes Demolition and Removal of structures Yes Yes Yes Yes Excavation of trenches Yes Yes Yes Yes